Fiberglass Pools: Pros, Cons, and Other Considerations

 Vinyl liner pools often take six to eight weeks on average.

-However, if you'd like to save your spot for a pool project in the near future, get in touch with us today and we can get things started!
+If you'd like to save your spot for a pool project in the near future, request a quote below and we'll help connect you with an independent installer serving your area.
 Just click the button below.

 Fiberglass pools are attractive

-This might be more of a subjective opinion than an unarguable fact... but we'd love for you to browse our pool gallery, so you can see for yourself just how beautiful a high-quality fiberglass pool can really be.
+This might be more of a subjective opinion than an unarguable fact... but we invite you to browse our pool gallery, so you can see for yourself just how beautiful a high-quality fiberglass pool can really be.

-Fiberglass pools (at least those made here at River Pools) come with multiple surface color options, and can also be customized with your waterline tile of choice.
+Fiberglass pools (at least those made here at River Pools) come with multiple surface color options, and your installer can customize it with your waterline tile of choice.

 Fiberglass pools also have sleek, smooth surface finishes and can utilize a range of attractive coping options.